 On July 25, 2017 the City Council authorized staff to conduct the Glendale-Burbank Regional Streetcar Feasibility Study to study and evaluate alignment and design alternatives, various technologies, potential ridership, cost estimates, funding sources, and preliminary impacts.
 However, the completion of the Streetcar Feasibility Study was slowed due to Covid-19, in addition to the development of studies such as the NoHo-Pasadena Bus Rapid Transit, West Glendale Sustainable Transportation and Land Use Study, Space 134, and adoption of the Citywide Pedestrian Plan.
-In addition, the existing Beeline and Metro bus services were each analyzed (Beeline TRA and Metro NextGen) and recommendations for Beeline route modifications and new routes were implemented to better connect the Glendale Metrolink station to downtown Glendale and provide inter-community transit.

 The advancement of these initiatives has been important to informing and shaping the Streetcar Feasibility Study to ensure that compatibility and operability between all modes and systems will create a cohesive multi-modal network.
 The final result is a highly comprehensive Streetcar Feasibility Study.
-There are two alternatives that were analyzed under this feasibility study, Alternative 1: Central/Brand Loop and Alternative 2: Central/Brand Two-Way.
+There are two alternatives that were analyzed under this feasibility study, Alternative 1: Central/Brand Loop and Alternative 2: Central/Brand Two Way Central / Brand Bi-Directional.
 Alternative 2 was received by the City Council as a preferred alternative as it is the most direct streetcar route making it more intuitive for transit users.
-This alternative has built in ridership potential as it serves many existing transit users already accustomed to using Beeline and Metro bus services.
-Further ridership modeling will determine the number of new riders versus riders who were already riding Beeline or Metro bus services.
+This alternative has built in ridership potential as it serves many existing transit users already accustomed to using transit.
 In addition, this alternative avoids conflicts with the Metro's proposed BRT service on Central Avenue and would solidify Brand Blvd as a multi-modal transportation corridor with pedestrian activity interacting with local bus and streetcar service.
-The next phase of the Streetcar project will focus on the mobility and economic benefits.

 Ridership estimates for Alternative 2 range between 1,500 and 4,000 riders per day, depending on the development patterns and operating characteristics of the streetcar.

 While conducting the feasibility study, project staff launched a streetcar website (www.glendalestreetcar.com) to obtain feedback from stakeholders and the public.
-Overall nearly 88% of respondents supported the streetcar feasibility study.
+Overall, nearly 88% of respondents supported the streetcar feasibility study.